Recycled Content (ReCon) Tool

 On this page:

-EPA created the Recycled Content (ReCon) Tool to help companies and individuals estimate environmental impacts from purchasing and/or manufacturing materials with varying degrees of post-consumer recycled content.
-Estimates provided by the ReCon Tool are intended to support voluntary reporting initiatives, as well as such initiatives as EPA's Comprehensive Procurement Guidelines (CPG) Program.
+EPA created the Recycled Content (ReCon) Tool to help companies and individuals estimate purchasing and/or manufacturing materials with varying degrees of post-consumer recycled content.
+Estimates provided by the ReCon Tool are intended to support voluntary reporting initiatives, as well as EPA's Comprehensive Procurement Guidelines (CPG) Program and other activities.

 ReCon and the Waste Reduction Model (WARM) were developed for purchasers and waste managers, respectively.
 ReCon calculates the benefits of alternative recycled content purchasing decisions.
 WARM, on the other hand, calculates the benefits of alternative end-of-life waste management decisions.
 Both tools calculate the benefits of an alternative scenario versus a baseline (business-as-usual) scenario.
 The ReCon Tool has been updated with data from WARM, version 15, and is available both as a Microsoft Excel spreadsheet and as a web-based calculator.